Multi-Dataset Dashboard

 What Claude Will Generate

-Claude will update your project with filter UI and multi-dataset query logic.
-Here's what the generated code looks like:
+Claude will update your project with filter UI, two dependency slots, and a server route that queries both datasets.
+Here's what the generated code looks like.

 Data Access Configuration